IonianPlayboy/IonianPlayboy/README.md

 #### 👨‍💻 About me:

-- 💼 Working for  [Specify](https://specifyapp.com/), a french startup who develops a solution to manage design tokens
+- 💼 Working for [xo7](https://www.xo7.fr/), a french web agency specialized in real estate
 - 🔭 I’m currently working on a productivity tool and a Nuxt plugin as side projects
-- 🌱 I’m learning creative coding on my spare time
+- 🌱 I try to contribute back to OSS project when I can.
+Here's some projects where I have already landed a PR: [Nuxt](https://github.com/nuxt/nuxt), [Nimbus](https://github.com/nimbus-town/nimbus)
 - 📫 How to reach me: Via [email](mailto:nathanael.labreuil@gmail.com), or through [my LinkedIn profile](https://www.linkedin.com/in/nathanael-labreuil/)
 - 😄 Pronouns: he/they